-Domestic Abuse, Recovering Together Supporting mums after domestic abuse
+Domestic Abuse, Recovering Together (DART™) Helping children and mothers after domestic abuse

-Mums who have lived with an abusive partner can lose sight of their children's physical and emotional needs.
-And children can find it hard to talk to their mums about what has happened.
+Mothers who have lived with an abusive partner can lose sight of their children's physical and emotional needs.
+And children can find it hard to talk to their mothers about what has happened.
 They may start acting out the abusive, threatening or controlling behaviour they’ve witnessed.

-Through Domestic Abuse, Recovering Together (DART), children and their mothers can talk to each other about domestic abuse, learn to communicate and rebuild their relationship.
-They can meet other mums and children who have lived through similar experiences, and share what they have learned.
+Through Domestic Abuse, Recovering Together (DART™), children and their mothers can talk to each other about domestic abuse, learn to communicate and rebuild their relationship.
+They can meet other children and mothers who have lived through similar experiences, and share what they have learned.

 How it works

-Every week, mums and children, aged 7-14, meet for a 2-hour group session.
+Every week, mothers and children aged 7-14 meet for a 2-hour group session.
 We work with each group for 10 weeks.

-Mums and children work together for an hour at the start of the group, then take part in activities in separate groups.
+Children and mothers work together for an hour at the start of the group, then take part in activities in separate groups.
 At the end of each session, they join together again.